u8sand/easier-abstract-leveldown/README.md

 - `easier`-derived leveldowns pass the same traditional leveldown tests
 - All methods expect standard promises to enable `async/await` features
 - Support treating LevelDOWN as event emitter
+- Support treating any current Abstract LevelDOWN provider as an EasierLevelDOWN!

 ## Example
 This is how easy it is to make a fully featured memdown.
 It could be more efficient, or not!